-The Brandreth Pill Factory complex currently consists of three structures: a main factory building (1872); a smaller, detached structure that served as the complex's office (1886) immediately to the west; and the detached blacksmith's shop (circa 1890) behind the main factory building.
+The Brandreth Pill Factory complex consisted of three structures: a main factory building (1872); a smaller, detached structure that served as the complex's office (1886) immediately to the west; and the detached blacksmith's shop (circa 1890) behind the main factory building.
 At the peak of its operations, the Brandreth Pill Factory Complex consisted of fifteen structures on its five and a half acre site, some of which were located on a separate portion of the complex 500 feet to the south of the factory building.
 A number of associated satellite structures were also located on the periphery of the complex.
-The structures that still remain as of this writing are the focus of this entry.
 Please see the Property Location Map for information on the original configuration of the Pill Factory Complex.

 The two and one half story factory building, originally constructed in the Italianate style, received a Second Empire-style mansard roof at an unknown date following its original construction.
 The main façade's window configuration varies by floor and was arranged so as to maximize the amount of natural light entering the building.
-The first floor contains six windows and three double doors, while the second floor contains thirteen windows.
-All of the window openings feature brick hood lintels.
-The second floor contains thirteen windows, also with brick hood lintels.
-The roof level contains ten dormers and a bracketed cast iron cornice with pendants, with portions of the framing currently exposed to the elements.
-Four chimneys are located on the roof, one of which is a large, two-story smokestack.
-The factory is constructed with red brick.
+The first floor contains six windows and three double doors, while the second floor contained thirteen windows.
+All of the window openings featured brick hood lintels.
+The second floor contained thirteen windows, also with brick hood lintels.
+The roof level contained ten dormers and a bracketed cast iron cornice with pendants, with portions of the framing exposed to the elements.
+Four chimneys were located on the roof, one of which was a large, two-story smokestack.
+The factory was constructed with red brick.